On power subgroups of mapping class groups: Subgroups of mapping class groups generated by powers of Dehn twists

-\end{proposition} \begin{proof} We adapt the proof of the Tits conjecture given in \cite{CP} for the case of small Artin groups.
-In the present situation we deal with the Artin group $B(A)$ and its representation into the mapping class group of $F(A)$.
-Notice that the Tits conjecture is true for any Artin group, and in particular for $B(A)$, but the proof given in \cite{CP} for non necessarily small Artin groups uses different methods.
+We will adapt the proof of the Tits conjecture given in \cite{CP}.
+In the present situation we will be concerned with an Artin group $B(A)$ (to be defined later) associated to the collection $A$ and its representation into the mapping class group of $F(A)$.

-We can obtain $F(A)$ as the result of plumbing one annulus neighborhoods $Ann_a$ for each curve $a$ in $A$.
-In particular these annuli are transverse to each other.
+We can obtain $F(A)$ as the result of plumbing one annulus neighborhood $Ann_a$ for each curve $a$ in $A$.
+In particular the core curves of the annuli are transverse to each other.
 Pick-up one base point $p_a^0$ in the boundary of $Ann_a$, for each $a\in A$.
 We can suppose that all $p_a^0$ belong to $\partial F(A)$.
 Choose one distinguished boundary component $a^+$ for each annulus $Ann_a$.
-There is no loss of generality in assuming that each $p_a^0$ belongs to $a^+$.
+There is no loss of generality in assuming that each $p_a^0$ belongs to $a^+$ and a small arc of $a^+$ centered at $p_a^0$ is contained within $\partial F(A)$.

 Give an orientation to every curve $a\in A$ and a total order $<$ on $A$.